 US immigration policy, at present, is exactly the opposite of what it should be.
 Presently, highly skilled immigrants who seek to follow the law are put through an excruciating process lasting 7-12 years, fraught with restrictions on the changing of employers and the spouse's right to work.
 At the same time, unskilled immigrants, many with criminal tendencies, have an incentive to enter the US illegally and consume services paid for by the US taxpayer.
 US prisons are filled with a disproportionate number of unskilled illegal immigrants, while the next Andy Grove, Vinod Khosla, Elon Musk, Pierre Omidyar, and Sergey Brin are faced with a tortuous, interminable ordeal that may lead them to conclude that coming to America is not as worthwhile as it was a generation ago.

 If a corporation or a university can choose to accept only the best that it can get, why can't America do the same?
-I propose that the US allow quick and unlimited immigration for anyone with a bachelor's degree from a recognized university in their country (a list of institutions by country which the US DHS maintains on a website).
+We propose that the US allow quick and unlimited immigration for anyone with a bachelor's degree from a recognized university in their country (a list of institutions by country which the US DHS maintains on a website).
 This will create an influx of about 1,000,000 young, educated immigrants each year into the US, which is still lower than the number of unskilled immigrants, legal plus illegal, entering each year.
 It takes $200,000 to educate a child from age 4 all the way through completion of a bachelor's degree, so such an influx would effectively create a knowledge import of $200 Billion into the US each year.
 Only 30% of US citizens have a bachelor's degree, so these immigrants would increase the average educational level and median income of the country.
 Simultaneously, unskilled immigration, legal and certainly illegal, should be halted/prevented until further notice.

 Every problem, from social security shortfalls to a surplus of unsold homes and cars to a lack of engineering and science talent in the US, will be solved.
 Healthcare cost increases would be contained as the supply of doctors, nurses, and physiotherapists rises.
 Every distortion caused by an aging population and the retirement of baby boomers will be offset.
 Political, economic, and even social/familial ties with India and China will strengthen, as most of these skilled immigrants will be from these two countries.